What is transcription? Everything you need to know about it

 Audio quality is one of the most important factors for transcription.
 The sound recording must be good enough for people (or a machine) to understand words correctly, but the sound reproduction must also be good enough to understand nuances properly.

 We always recommend transcribing with headphones or earphones.
 With speakers of, for example, a laptop or mobile phone, it is often difficult to understand unclear spoken words.
-A good headset can make a world of difference and helps you to get into the flow more easily.

 In addition to headsets or earphones on your mobile phone, over-ear headphones with noise-cancellation can be pleasant to shut yourself completely off from the outside world.
-Cool Blue offers a nice overview of the latest models.

 It is extremely easy to waste hours of time while transcribing.
 To avoid this, here are a few tips that make transcribing easier: